Explorern11/DayZ-files-for-RUS-Formula-Vehicles---31.12.2024/README.md

 Associated cfgeventspawns file contains the coordinates where this event will be triggered.

-For the mod to work correctly, you need to add and configure these four files correctly, otherwise the models will not spawn.
+For the mod to work correctly, you need to add the contents of these four files to same in the game folder.
+(the location is as described).

 --------------------------------------------------------------------------------------------------------------------------------------